Frequently Asked Questions

 Q - How much does dual enrollment cost?

-For the 2014-2015 year, the in-state in-county tuition rate is $84 per credit hour for those students qualifying for in-state tuition.
+For the 2014-2015 year, the in-state in-county tuition rate is $84 per credit hour.
 There are additional charges for students classified as out-of-state.
 There is a $15 registration fee once per semester for each community college the student does dual enrollment through.
 (Tuition is subject to change)

 Q - How do I enroll?

 Chandler-Gilbert will drop off registration packets at participating high schools at the beginning of the semester, then the teachers will distribute the packets during the first week of classes.
 Students will turn in their completed packets 1-2 weeks after school starts, after which CGCC staff will come to the school to conduct on-site registration.
 If a student's packet is not submitted in that time, it is up to them to drop it off at CGCC.

 Q - What if I don’t pass the placement test?